LLMs as Layout Designers: Enhanced Spatial Reasoning for Content-Aware Layout Generation: Method

 \subsection{Learning Process}

-To optimize the design policy under hybrid rewards, we employ GRPO \cite{shao2024deepseekmath}, which uses group-level comparisons to establish relative baselines, making it more efficient and better suited for exploratory layout generation.
+To optimize the design policy under this hybrid reward, we employ GRPO, which uses group-level comparisons to establish relative baselines, making it more efficient and better suited for exploratory layout generation.

 At each training step, given a background canvas and a set of input elements, the policy model samples a group of candidate layouts ${L_{1}, L_{2}, ..., L_{G}}$ from the old policy $\pi_{\theta_{old}}$.
 Each layout is evaluated by the hybrid reward function described in \S\ref{sec:funcs}, resulting in a set of reward values ${r_{1}, r_{2}, ..., r_{G}}$.
 The relative quality of each layout within the group is then computed by subtracting the group mean reward, yielding group-based advantages ${A_{1}, A_{2}, ..., A_{G}}$.
 These advantages reflect whether a layout is better or worse than its peer candidates, ensuring stable gradient signals without requiring an explicit critic.
 The policy model $\pi_{\theta}$ is then updated by maximizing the GRPO objective: